Matías Zaldivia

-Matías Ezequiel Zaldivia (born January 22, 1991) is an Argentine naturalized Chilean football defender currently playing for Chilean Primera División team Universidad de Chile.
+Matías Ezequiel Zaldivia (born 22 January 1991) is a professional footballer who plays as a defender for Chilean Primera División team Universidad de Chile.
+Born in Argentina, he plays for the Chile national team.

 Club career

 Zaldivia made his professional debut for Chacarita Juniors in 2010.

+International career

+After taking part in a training microcycle of the Chile squad at under-23 level, he made his international debut in the friendly match against Cuba on 11 June 2023.

+He was called up to the Chile under-23 squad for the 2023 Pan American Games as an overage player alongside Brayan Cortés and César Fuentes, where Chile won the silver medal.

 Personal life

 In December 2021, he acquired the Chilean nationality by residence along with his colleague Diego Buonanotte, keeping the Argentine nationality.